mysterygift/swiftnote/03_Collections/sets.md

 Why do sets have better performance than arrays?
 In order for something to go into a set, it must conform to "Hashable" protocol.
 Basic Swift types conform to Hashable automatically, but when creating custom data types the protocol need to be integrated for each object.

-If something is Hashable it is given a hashValue.
+If something is Hashable it is given a hashValue, which is an Int that's the same for all objects that compare equally (e.g. if a==b, then hashA==hashB).

 For example, looking at the array we set earlier: